imagej/imagej.github.io/pages/Android.md

 description: test description
 ---

+{% include menu-platforms%}
-{% include menu-platforms%}Android is a mobile operating system developed by Google, which commonly runs on Android phones and tablets.
+Android is a mobile operating system developed by Google, which commonly runs on Android phones and tablets.

 ## Status of ImageJ on Android